-- Raise arts funding from 0.6 % of Gross Domestic Product to at least the European average level of 1% in order to boost work opportunities and pay rates. - Restore local authority arts services, and make vital local arts funding statutory in England, and wherever else possible, with increases in line with inflation. - Oppose all arts cuts and austerity measures. - Establish Creative Enterprise Zones in all boroughs to promote performance and other arts events with open and inclusive access. - Restore all funds lost from Europe through Brexit and protect arts practitioners' rights and freedom to live, study and work where they choose.
+- Raise arts funding from an average of 0.4 % of UK government expenditure to the European average level of 1% in order to boost work opportunities and pay rates. - Restore local authority arts services, and make vital local arts funding statutory in England, and wherever else possible, with increases in line with inflation. - Oppose all arts cuts and austerity measures. - Establish Creative Enterprise Zones in all boroughs to promote performance, visual arts opportunities, and other arts events with open and inclusive access. - Restore all funds lost from Europe through Brexit and protect arts practitioners' rights and freedom to live, study and work where they choose.